Texas Disposal Systems Recycling FAQ

 Please thoroughly rinse any food containers of food residue before recycling them.
 Aluminum foil may be recycled if it is entirely clean of any food residue.
 Pizza boxes are not recyclable, as the grease on them cannot be removed and will contaminate other recyclables, making the load unrecyclable.

 Consult our Waste Wizard by searching under the “What Goes Where” feature to determine which items can be recycled.
+You can download and sign up for the Waste Wizard app through Google Play and the App Store.

 Can bulk items, like wood or appliances, be recycled?